shanytc/blindvim.nvim/README.md

 See: `:help blindvim.nvim`

 Hide text/code and focus on what is really important.
-Also, this plugin will make sure no one will be able to read your code.
+Also, this plugin will make sure no one will be able to read your code while you hide parts / all your code.